-AICL's gross written premium in the financial year 2023/24 was predominately from contracts written in the United Kingdom, with small exposures in the Channel Islands and the Isle of Man.
+AICL's gross written premium in the financial year 2024/25 was predominately from contracts written in the United Kingdom, with small exposures in the Channel Islands and the Isle of Man for add-on products only.

 In addition to pricing and underwriting, AICL undertakes reinsurance and capacity management, investment management including oversight of investment managers, reserving, capital management and reporting, and the arrangement and monitoring of its distribution and claims handling parties.
 All other activities are carried out on an outsourced basis, including most claims handling activities.
 Handling of motor and home insurance claims on behalf of AICL is primarily undertaken by CHMC Ltd, a Saga company established to provide claims handling services.